-Jacob Ørskov Rasmussen is the head of Plesner's commercial contracts team and has years of experience in advising Danish and international clients on contractual relationships, both nationally and internationally.
+Jacob Ørskov Rasmussen is head of Plesner's commercial contracts team and also of the franchise and automotive teams - and he has years of experience in advising Danish and international clients on contractual relationships, both nationally and internationally.

-Jacob has acquired in-depth knowledge of and experience in a broad spectrum of commercial contract types, including sales and distribution agreements, agency agreements, franchise agreements, logistics and warehousing agreements, facility management agreements, supplier agreements and supply agreements and purchasing contracts.
+Jacob has acquired in-depth knowledge of and experience in a broad spectrum of commercial contract types, including sales and distribution agreements, agency agreements, franchise agreements, logistics and warehousing agreements, facility management agreements and supply agreements, as well as purchasing contracts.